What is vasculitis?

 Complications of small vessel vasculitis

-The most serious complications of small vessel vasculitis are seen with its systemic forms, eg kidney disease associated with Henoch-Schönlein purpura.
+The most severe complications of small vessel vasculitis are seen with its systemic forms, such as kidney disease associated with Henoch-Schönlein purpura.

 Local ulceration from cutaneous small vessel vasculitis can lead to: